ontoportal/documentation/_includes/shared_doc/developer_guide/api_key_examples.md

 result : LifeWatch ERIC Upper Ontology https://data.ecoportal.lifewatch.eu/ontologies/LUPO
 ```

-- When using a web browser to explore the API, if you provide your API Key once using method 1, it will be stored in a cookie for subsequent requests.
-You can override this by providing a different API Key in a new call.
+- When using a web browser to explore the API, if you provide your API key once using method 1, it will be stored in a cookie for subsequent requests.
+You can override this by providing a different API key in a new call.